 We hope Dr Unwin’s “message of hope” helps you to realise that a life without the burden of type 2 diabetes is within reach.

 - He’s an expert clinical advisor to the UK Royal College of General Practitioners.
 In 2016, he won the prestigious NHS Innovator of the Year award for motivating diabetes patients to adopt low carb diets to manage and put their condition into remission.
 The word ‘motivation’ is key here.
-As you’ll discover, it’s absolutely critical to Dr Unwin’s success.
+As you’ll discover, it’s critical to Dr Unwin’s success.

 - Dr Unwin has been highly recognised for his work within his field.
 He’s written several important peer-reviewed papers to strengthen the science behind low carb diets, and he’s currently the medical advisor to the NHS’ Low Carb Program.